sensorbucket/SensorBucket/pkg/api/README.md

 Find out more at: https://developer.sensorbucket.nl/

-Developed and designed by Provincie Zeeland and Pollex
+Developed and designed by Provincie Zeeland and Pollex'

 ## Overview